isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-annots/c-image-annots.md

 ---
 description: Using an image annotation, you can copy an image from any source and paste it directly into a workspace.
-seo-description: Using an image annotation, you can copy an image from any source and paste it directly into a workspace.
-seo-title: Image annotations
 solution: Analytics
 title: Image annotations
 topic: Data workbench